kidiyoor/microgateway-kubernetes-demo/README.md

 Now your microservice is protected by Apigee microgateway.
 Microgateway will pull the proxies configured for that environment.

-Lets hit this microservice and see API glimps of API managment in action.
+Lets hit this microservice and see a glimps of API managment in action.

 Get the IP address of you hello-world microservice
 ```